|August 5, 2012||Posted by Caroline Lunger under dessert|

 13. Let the cookies cool on the pan for 10 minutes (if you don’t they will fall a part when you try to pick them up!).

 14. Carefully lift the soft cookies onto a plate.
 They will still be gooey and soft but over a few hours they will be a PERFECT texture!

 **We made another batch for some friends and made baby GAPS snicker doodles.
-Use 1 tsp to scoop out the dough in step 8.
+For the “mini” size use 1 tsp in step 8.

 hmm..I wonder what happened to the GAPS Snickerdoodle?